LDZPLN1/SDRTrunk-Monitor/README.md

 * Timed Command - (Optional) An external command to run every "x" seconds while SDRTrunk is running
 * Poll Timer - How often the app polls the SDRTrunk process to verify it is still running.
 * Ext Timer - How often to run the Timed Command
+* Run SDRTrunk At Startup - If SDRTrunk is not already running it will automatically be started after SDRTrunk Monitor is run

 Toggle Menu Options:
 * Auto Restart - Force an automated restart of SDRTrunk if the process dies or an error is detected.
 If this option is not checked, you will only receive a single tray notification when an error appears to have occurred or the process appears to have died